yearn/yearn-devdocs/docs/partners/integration_guide.md

 title: Integration Methods
 ---

-We propose two different integration methods for different use cases.
-You can use the one that fits you better.
+We propose two methods of integration, each used for different purposes.
+If you think of an integration method that is more ideal, we are open to accepting it.

 ## Wrapper

+Partners deploy the Wrapper contract for each vault utilized.

-User deposits your Wrapper,
+1. User deposits into partner Wrapper
-Wrapper deposits into Yearn Vault,
+1. Wrapper deposits into Yearn Vault
-Vault issues vault tokens to Wrapper,
+1. Vault issues vault tokens to Wrapper
-Wrapper issues wrapper tokens to User.
+1. Wrapper issues wrapper tokens to User

 See the template available on [Github](https://github.com/yearn/brownie-wrapper-mix) with tests

 Implications:

-- your contributed TVLs are easily tracked with precision.
+- Contributed TVLs are easily tracked with precision
-- your vault tokens are not fungible with other partner tokens or with yearn's vanilla vault tokens.
+- Vault tokens are not fungible with other partner tokens or with Yearn's vanilla vault tokens
-- each vault requires its own wrapper.
+- Each vault requires its own wrapper
-- solution and testing are comparatively complex.
+- Solution and testing are comparatively complex

 ## Delegated Deposit

+Partners deploy a routing contract for each vault utilized.

-User deposits your routing contract,
+1. User deposits to the routing contract
-Routing contract routes the deposit into the Yearn Vault, Vault issues vault tokens to the User.
+1. Routing contract routes the deposit into the Yearn Vault
+1. Vault issues vault tokens to the User

 The v2 vault's deposit() function has a recipient parameter that defaults to msg.sender, but can also take any other address, effectively allowing a contract or EOA to delegate a deposit on behalf of another intended recipient.
 You can see the function #24 [here](https://etherscan.io/address/0x19D3364A399d251E894aC732651be8B0E4e85001#writeContract).

-If you deposit funds using this delegated method, from an address already known to Yearn, we can attribute the TVL to you and pay you a profit share based on this.
+If funds are deposit using this delegated method from an address already known to Yearn, the TVL can be attributed to the address and profit will be shared based on that data.

-You deploy a simple routing contract which deposits your user's funds into the yearn vault in question via this address, which acts as your unique identifier.
-One single contract could handle all routing for you, or you could do one routing contract per vault.
-You can tailor the design to your needs, as long as Yearn can use a defined set of addresses that source the deposits, which you provide to us to keep track of your contributed share of TVL.
+A single routing contract can handle multiple vaults, but can also be deployed on a per vault basis.
+The design is very flexible as long as a defined set of addresses are provided to keep track of the partner's contributed TVL.

-There is one catch: If your user transfers the vault token away from the original recipient address, we won't track it anymore and TVL will no longer be attributed to you.
-We believe that a strong majority of users will not be moving vault tokens around, tokens tend to stay in the end user's wallet until funds are withdrawn from the vault.
+Users will need ot keep the issued vault token in the recipient address in order for TVL to be tracked.
+Tokens tend to stay in the end user's wallet, but this is an obvious tradeoff vs using the partner Wrapper.

 Implications:

-- user gets credited regular vanilla yearn vault tokens for a better user experience
+- User gets credited regular vanilla yearn vault tokens for a better user experience
-- loss of TVL attributed if users transfer the vault tokens
+- Loss of TVL attributed if users transfer the vault tokens
-- simpler implementation and testing
+- Simpler implementation and testing